Meet the Survivorship Wellness Team

 While known for her commitment to the cancer community, her reputation is that of a uniquely gentle and empathetic soul that clients truly want to be around.

-Mikela Barulich is a Program Coordinator in the Psycho-Oncology Service at the Helen Diller Family Comprehensive Cancer Center.
+Mikela Barulich is a Cancer Resource Specialist in the Cancer Resource Center at the Helen Diller Family Comprehensive Cancer Center.
+Prior to her role in the UCSF Cancer Resource Center, Mikela was a program coordinator for Psycho-Oncology and was the primary coordinator for Survivorship Wellness Program; in this role she assisted with administrative needs and program analysis.
 Prior to joining UCSF, Mikela was a Mental Health Rehabilitation Specialist at Community Awareness and Treatment Services: A Woman’s Place Drop-In clinic.
 Mikela also worked at San Francisco State’s Disability Program and Resource Center as a Student Assistant.
 She earned her Bachelor’s degree in Psychology with a minor in Counseling from San Francisco State University.
 Her research interests include health psychology, gerontology, end-of-life issues, and palliative care.
-Mikela’s primary role for the Survivorship Wellness Program is to assist patients with administrative needs and program analysis.
+Mikela’s primary role for the Survivorship Wellness Program is to assist patients with connection to supportive services within UCSF and the greater Bay Area.